 The Behavior Analyst Certification Board® does not warrant, endorse, sponsor, approve or partner with the CE events, this organization, or instructors.
 (Note that the above disclaimer does not mean that the BACB disapproves these products.
 They simply don't endorse any CE products or events and they want you to know this.
 However, they do approve providers and BDS is an Approved CE Provider.
 Therefore, you can rest assured that your CE credits will be accepted by the BACB.)

-Available for 3 Type II Ethics BACB CE credits.
-The activity for this course involves reading select passages from the book Ethics for Behavior Analysts, 3rd Edition by Jon S. Bailey and Mary R. Burch and then taking three tests.
+Available for 11 Type II Ethics BACB CE credits.
+The activity for this course involves reading the book Ethics for Behavior Analysts, 3rd Edition by Jon S. Bailey and Mary R. Burch and then taking four tests.
 The book, sold separately, is available in our online bookstore.